Toma400/Baedoor_Encyclopaedia/Author.md

 |-----|------------|-------------------|------------------------------------------------------------------------------------------------------|--------------------------------------------------------|:-------------:|
 | 🟢  | 2021-09-27 | The Isle of Ansur | Remake of Between Shadows and Light, this time made with more experience and better modding support. | [GitHub](https://github.com/Toma400/The_Isle_of_Ansur) | 🇬🇧 <br> 🈷️ |

-For games I've made for learning purposes, head to [section below](Author.md#-learning-projects).

 ---

 ### ⚗️ SOFTWARE
 Wrench means status of support - if the program is still maintained. 🈷️ means open form of language support.
+For software I've made for learning purposes, head to [section below](Author.md#-learning-projects).

 | 🔧  | Date       | Name      | Description                                                                                                                                                                                                 | Download                                 |     Lang      |
 |-----|------------|-----------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------|:-------------:|
 | 🟢  | 2022-04-08 | Librerian | Software to create catalogues of your books, movies, games, animes and other stuff, similarly to GoodReads, IMDB and others, but in local scope.<br> Possibly with API integrations between those websites. | [Discord](https://discord.gg/GbTw9KqnrE) | 🇬🇧 <br> 🈷️ |

-For software I've made for learning purposes, head to [section below](Author.md#-learning-projects).

 ---
 ### 📖 STORIES